Skip to content

 Application timelines:

-*any other party interested in joining the course should contact the Army Division SO1 Course Secretary for more information
+• any other party interested in joining the course should contact the LCSC SO1 for more information

 Accreditation:

-*Chartered Management Institute (CMI), Level 7 Diploma in Management & Leadership.
+• Chartered Management Institute (CMI), Level 7 Diploma in Management and Leadership

-*Institute of Leadership & Management (ILM), Level 7 Certificate in Management
+• Institute of Leadership and Management (ILM), Level 7 Certificate in Management

 What you will learn